-Maybe it happened while stumbling around your house barefoot in the dark.
-Maybe it was while running barefoot up a flight of stairs.
+Maybe it happened while stumbling around your house barefoot in the dark or while running up a flight of stairs.
 But we’ve all done it: stubbed a toe hard.
-In those first few moments of blinding pain, you might wonder if you’ve broken your toe.
+In those first few moments of blinding pain, you might wonder if you have a broken toe.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For most of us, thankfully, the pain subsides, and things get back to normal quickly.
 But if the pain persists, resist the temptation to tape up your toe, swallow some pain relievers and ignore it.
 “If you’re worried that you may have broken a toe, get it evaluated by a medical professional,” says sports and medical orthopaedist Dominic King, DO.

 Your toe bone may have been pulled out of proper alignment or pushed into an odd angle.
 And if so, a healthcare provider should correct this, Dr. King says.
 Even if it’s a simple fracture, your toe could heal improperly and cause problems down the road, such as arthritis.